 Shop in downtown Sisters

-Aside from its rich natural wonders, Sisters is also known for its charming downtown district.
+Aside from its rich natural wonders, Sisters is also known for its charming downtown district, which makes it one of the cutest towns in Oregon.
 The Western-theme means you’ll find all sorts of old-fashioned facades, colorful signs, and unique stores.

 You can shop for fun souvenirs like Western clothes and accessories, Old West trinkets and antiques, modern art, and handmade crafts.